admiralrohan/fakemon/README.md

 ### Confusion regarding "hardhat" vs "localhost"

 For local development we are using Hardhat network.
-But for the deployment script we are using `--network localhost` which can generate confusion.
+But for the deployment script we are using `--network localhost` which can create confusions.

 Hardhat network comes in two modes - `hardhat` (in-process blockchain which is used for testing and running tasks if not specified any network) and `localhost` (standalone background process which is used to connect with wallets and FE app).